The Directors have pleasure of presenting the 42nd Annual Report of the

 Your Company has been a front runner in implementation of Right to

-Information Act, 2005, in true spirit.
-The Company has designated
+Information Act, 2005 in true spirit.
+The Company has designated Public

-Appellate Authorities and Transparency Officers under Section 5 &
+Appellate Authorities and Transparency Officer under Section 5 &

-Section 19(1) of RTI Act in each Plant & Unit for speedy redressal of
+Section 19(1) of RTI Act in each Plant and Unit for speedy redressal of

 the queries received under the Act.

-designated officials, in line with the provisions of the RTI Act, on
+designated officials in line with the provisions of the RTI Act has

-Portal for better awareness and knowledge sharing.
+an exclusive RTI Portal for better awareness and knowledge sharing.
 In

-all, a total number of 3653 applications and 525 appeals were received
+all, a total number of 4940 applications and 942 appeals were received

-under RTI Act, during the Financial Year 2012-13 and all of them have
+under RTI Act, during the Financial Year 2013-14 and all of them have

 been disposed off within the timelines.
 Efforts towards spreading

-awareness about RTI, amongst general public as also for PIOs/ deemed PIOs
+awareness about RTI amongst general public as also for PIOs/Deemed PIOs

 continued throughout the year.

-- Your company has been conferred with Excellent Rating for the
+- Your Company has been conferred with Excellent MoU Rating for the

-- SAIL won 13 out of 28 Viswakarma Awards declared in the country,
+- SAIL employees won 18 out of 28 Viswakarma Awards declared in 2013,

 which is the highest for any organization amongst both private and